Promotic

 err = Value during error state

-S = Item with specified Storage number.
-"S0" means the curent value, "S1" is a value in storage1, possibly could be e.g. the value from previous mont, etc. If the S character is not defined, then the system will search the the received message for the first occurence of the desired item regardless on the memory location.
+S = The item with specified Storage number.
+"S0" means the curent value, "S1" is a value in storage1, possibly could be, for example, the value from previous mont, etc.

-T = Item with specified Tariff number.
-"T0" means current tariff (or "no tariff"), "T1" means the value according to the first tariff, etc. If the T character is not defined, then the system will search the the received message for the first occurence of the desired item regardless on the memory tariff.
+T = The item with specified Tariff number.
+"T0" means current tariff (or "no tariff"), "T1" means the value according to the first tariff, etc.

 c0 = Do not convert to standard physical units (see Physical units conversion).

-Default meter address The address defined here can be used for definitions in the ItemId configurator for the variables in this object (i.e. the variables on the Data page or in the Comm data extensions).
-The address can be defined in ItemId:
+Default meter addressThe address defined here can be used for definitions in the "ItemId" configurator in variables in this object (i.e. in variables on the "Data" tab or in data extension ExtComm).
+The address can be entered in ItemId:

-The communication description by the PmCommMsg objects
+The communication description by means of the PmaCommMsg object

 - Initialisation of Slave (of the meter):

-The address of the meter can be set exactly (value 0 to 250) - then each meter confirms (responds) whether it took due note of the command.
-It is suitable also to use the universal address 255.
-Then all connected meters are initialized at once without any confirmations (see Address).
+The address of the meter can be set exactly (value from 0 to 250) - in this case each meter confirms (responds) whether it took due note of the command.

-- Selection of a slave station by identification number:
+- Selection of a Slave station by identification number:

 - complex systems where 250 addresses are insufficient or